s0md3v/s0md3v.github.io/_posts/2025/2025-01-12-get-life-together.markdown

 > **Note:** This is neither precise nor a complete list for the sake of casual readers.

 If you were a purely rational person, you might ask your date if they have any infections before kissing and never eat ice-cream.
 Moreover, reasoning takes time which can't help with split-seconds decision and not doing some things on "autopilot" would cause immense mental fatigue.
 We can make a long list of problems such a person would face.
-Thus, each part is important but it appears that sometimes the *wrong* part ends up making us performn an action.
+Thus, each part is important but it appears that sometimes the *unwanted* part ends up making us perform an action.

 To improve self-control (use reasoning over impulse), we should first learn how to identify which part of the brain is making us irrational.
 Some of the influencing factors are: